New Orleans Great Northern Railroad

 The New Orleans Great Northern Railroad (NOGN) was chartered in Louisiana and Mississippi by the Great Southern Lumber Company in 1905 to service the mill and town of Bogalusa, Louisiana and move lumber to the northern market.
 The two companies merged, and NOGN acquired East Louisiana Railroad the same year.

 History

 Frank and his brother Charles Goodyear founded the Great Southern Lumber Company, which began operating in 1908.
 Building the mill and work camp that would become Bogalusa required lumber, which, when completed, needed a way to be marketed.
 The brothers founded the New Orleans Great Northern railroad in Louisiana and Mississippi in 1905.

 East Louisiana Railway

-In June of 1905, the East Louisiana Railway was acquired. that railway ran along the shoreline from Pearl River, west to Mandeville, then Covington.
+In June 1905, the East Louisiana Railway was acquired. that railway ran along the shoreline from Pearl River, west to Mandeville, then Covington.
 The east terminus was at North Slidell.
 Whistle stops, some becoming communities and towns along this route include Hygeia, Oaklawn, Lacombe, Forest Glen, Nott, Mandeville, Ozone Park, Abita Springs, Clairborne, Covington, Ramsay, Pfalzheim, Red Bluff, Hood, Onville, and Folsome.